TheOdinProject/curriculum/ruby/ruby.md

 ### Intro

 Ruby shouldn't be anything new to you by now... you should have completed the preparatory readings, Ruby Monk, and the test-first exercises as part of the [Ruby 101 section of the Web Development 101 Unit](/web_development_basics/web_development_basics.md#ruby-101) that you completed prior to jumping into this.
 If you haven't, go back and work on that before getting started here.

-Some people believe you can just dive right into Rails and start firing out websites.
-Rails is a framework built using Ruby and every piece of code in it is Ruby.
-When (not *if*) something in your project breaks, you'd better be able to debug it.
-And what happens when you want to stretch your wings and do something just a bit beyond the vanilla tutorials show you how to do?
-The amount of time you'd spend googling your error messages and staring blankly at help docs was better spent learning Ruby.
+It's expected that you have a pretty good handle on the basics of the Ruby language and an understanding of what you're still shakey on.

 In this section on Basic Ruby, we're going to make sure you really do understand all the building blocks of the language and of programming in general.
-If there's something that you still just don't quite understand, track it down via the Additional Resources section or Google for it on your own.
-How you learn isn't as important as making sure you're comfortable with your understanding of everything from primitive data types like numbers, strings, arrays, and hashes to flow control, iteration
+If there's something that you still just don't quite understand, track it down via the Additional Resources section or Google for it on your own.  *How* you learn isn't as important as making sure you're comfortable with your understanding of everything that will be covered here.

 ### Primitive Data Types